 Improvement by Level

-The biggest performance gains come early in a Zwifter’s level progression, but TT setups have a slower progression than road setups.
-Here’s how much time you would be saving at each level if you upgraded to the recommended setups above:
+The biggest TT performance gains come early in a Zwifter’s level progression, just as they do with road bikes.
+Here’s how much time you would be saving across an hour of flat riding if you upgraded to the recommended setups above at each level:

-You can see that by level 18, 72% of the overall possible improvement has already been achieved.
-And once you’ve hit level 42, the only way you’ll get faster is by racing smarter and training stronger!
+The biggest percentage improvement comes when you upgrade to the Zwift TT frame (your first TT frame) at level 4.
+This frame alone accounts for 57% of the overall improvements you can receive by upgrading equipment!
+By level 16, over 86% of your possible improvement has already been achieved.
+And once you’ve hit level 40, the only way you’ll get faster is by racing smarter and training stronger!

 Digging Deeper

 Want to dig deeper into the speeds of various frames and wheels?
-Check out our TT Frame Ranking Charts and Wheel Ranking Charts.
+Check out our ranking charts and public test data.

 Your Thoughts